 The FMD is easier to do than other forms of fasting and actually gets better results with all of the above markers.
 Check out this comparison chart:

 My own home experiment

+I have to admit, having everything ready-made was super appealing.
+We didn’t have to think about it or do any work.
+Our first vegan day in years!
+Confession: we had a smidgen of coffee in the morning, which is allowed “if needed.”
+We needed.
 Since we decided to do this, I’ve learned of two women who got rid of their Hashimoto’s thyroiditis by fasting, one of them with ProLon.
-I’m pretty excited to see what happens, and looking forward to the metabolic shakeup!
+I’m pretty excited to see what happens, and look forward to the metabolic shakeup.

-Day one was bearable, however we were tired, hungry and a tad grumpy.
+Day 1 was bearable, however we were tired, hungry and a tad grumpy.

-We decided I should shift to a homemade version of the FMD with my “safe” foods.
+We decided I should shift to a quick makeshift homemade version of the FMD with my “safe” foods.
 I felt much better, but I was jealous of Seth’s white boxes and no work.

-Day two was easier on less food!
+Day 2 was easier even on less food.
 Our minds were clear and we were slightly tired, but not hungry or grumpy.